-Our C. difficile infection rate for April 1, 2023 to May 25, 2023 is 3.1 per 10,000 inpatient days, which is better than the target of 3.2 per 10,000 inpatient days and within our target range of 2.7 to 3.9 per 10,000 inpatient days.
+Our C. difficile infection rate for April 1, 2023 to November 9, 2023 is 3.4 per 10,000 inpatient days, which is worse than the target of 3.2 per 10,000 inpatient days and within our target range of 2.7 to 3.9 per 10,000 inpatient days.
 The target range is being used especially with our smaller sites that see fewer patients, and where slight changes in small numbers of C. difficile cases can lead to greater fluctuation in C. difficile rates.
-We are working on approaches to reduce the higher rates in our facilities that have seen an increase in healthcare associated C. difficile in the most recent months.
-We also continue to work to further drive improvements among all our facilities.
+For facilities that have seen an increase in healthcare-associated C. difficile in the most recent months, we are are working on approaches to reduce the higher rates.
+For all other facilities, we are continuing the work to further drive improvements.
 Please note the bacterium formerly classified as Clostridium difficile was reclassified to a new genus: Clostridioides difficile.